SuhasThakral/cvBot/cv-chatbot-nextjs.md

 export async function POST(request) {
   try {
     const { message, conversation_history } = await request.json()
+        // 1️⃣  Save the user question to Supabase const { error: insertError } = await supabase
+      .from('questions')
+      .insert({ text: message })      // columns must match your table definition

+    if (insertError) {
+      console.error('Supabase insert error:', insertError)
+      // (optional) continue anyway – we don't want to break the chat if logging fails }
     // Construct the prompt
     const systemPrompt = `You are a CV assistant for Suhas Thakral.
 Your job is to answer questions about his professional background based ONLY on the resume information provided below.